ericfresh890/Reek-Pong/README.md

 ## Goal

-Hit as many balls as possible.
+Hit ball as many times as possible.
 Play for more than 3 minutes if you can.

 ## Controls